MicrosoftDocs/sql-docs/azure-sql/managed-instance/november-2022-feature-wave-enroll.md

 ## Feature wave rollout

 The November 2022 feature wave is rolling out over several months.
 The initial rollout phase focuses on instances that belong to [Dev/Test subscriptions](frequently-asked-questions-faq.yml#what-azure-offers-and-subscription-types-are-enrolled-in-the-november-2022-feature-wave).
-Other subscription types will be enrolled in subsequent months.
+Other subscription types will be enrolled in upcoming months.
 Unsupported subscription types can't be enabled individually.

 The enrollment experience is different for new instances and existing instances:

-- New instances created after November 2022 in eligible subnets will be enrolled in the feature wave automatically and get access to the new benefits and features.
+- *New instances* created after November 2022 in eligible subnets will be enrolled in the feature wave automatically and get access to the new benefits and features.
-- Existing instances will be enrolled in the November 2022 feature wave gradually and automatically.
+- *Existing instances* will be enrolled in the November 2022 feature wave gradually and automatically.
 Eligible existing instances that were created before November 2022 can enroll in the feature wave immediately to unlock the new benefits and features.

 > [!NOTE]
 > Benefits and features can't be enabled individually on instances that haven't enrolled in the feature wave.

 ## Enroll an existing instance

-Existing eligible instances that were created before November 2022 will eventually be enrolled in the feature wave automatically.
-However, you can choose to enroll your existing instance immediately if the following conditions are met:
+Existing eligible instances that were created before November 2022 eventually will be automatically enrolled in the feature wave.
+However, you can choose to enroll your existing instance immediately if your instance meets the following conditions:

 - Your instance is hosted in a subscription type that's ready for the November 2022 feature wave.
 Currently, only the Dev/Test subscription type is supported.
-- You can update the virtual network subnet to one of the supported types: a *new* subnet, an *empty* subnet, or a subnet that *hosts only instances that have already enrolled in the feature wave*.
+- You can update the virtual network subnet to one of the supported types:

+  - A new subnet
+  - An empty subnet
+  - A subnet that hosts only instances that have already enrolled in the feature wave

-To enroll an existing instance to the feature wave by using the Azure portal:
+To enroll an existing instance in the feature wave by using the Azure portal:

 1. In the [Azure portal](https://portal.azure.com), go to **Overview** for your instance of SQL Managed Instance.
-1. In the left menu or in the instance information box, select **November 2022 feature wave** either from the menu.
+1. In the left menu or in the instance information box, select **November 2022 feature wave**.

    :::image type="content" source="media/november-2022-feature-wave-enroll/existing-instance-overview-page.png" alt-text="Screenshot of the Azure portal showing the MI overview page, with November 2022 feature wave info highlighted." lightbox="media/november-2022-feature-wave-enroll/existing-instance-overview-page.png":::

-1. In **November 2022 feature wave status**, if the existing instance is eligible, select **Open Virtual Network**:
+1. In **November 2022 feature wave status**, if the existing instance is eligible, select the **Open Virtual network** option that appears:

    :::image type="content" source="media/november-2022-feature-wave-enroll/feature-wave-details.png" alt-text="Screenshot of the Azure portal showing the November 2022 feature wave info page.":::

-  If your subscription is eligible but your instance isn't, select **Create new instance** to go to the instance deployment page.
+   If your subscription is eligible but your instance isn't, select the **Create new instance** option to go to the instance deployment page.
 Skip to the [Enroll new instances](#enroll-new-instances) section.

 1. In **Virtual network / subnet**, either select **Create new** to create a new subnet, or choose an existing eligible subnet from the dropdown under **Ready for November 2022 feature wave**.
 Select **Save** to move your managed instance to the chosen subnet.

    :::image type="content" source="media/november-2022-feature-wave-enroll/virtual-network-subnet.png" alt-text="Screenshot of the Azure portal, virtual network / subnet page, with a subnet selected in the dropdown.":::

-1. When the subnet update is finished, a green **November 2022 feature wave is ready to use for this instance** message appears.
+1. When the subnet update is finished, the message **November 2022 feature wave is ready to use for this instance** message appears.
 Your instance is now enrolled in the feature wave, and it has access to all the benefits and features.

 ## Enroll a new instance

-Once your subscription has been enrolled in the feature wave, you can deploy a new instance with the feature wave already enabled as long as you choose an enrolled subscription, supported region, and eligible subnet type during deployment.
+After your subscription is enrolled in the feature wave, you can deploy a new instance with the feature wave already enabled if you choose an enrolled subscription, supported region, and eligible subnet type during deployment.

-Use the Azure portal to deploy your instance, and confirm that it's enrolled in the feature wave.
+Use the Azure portal to deploy your instance.
+Then, confirm that it's enrolled in the feature wave.

 The following subnet types are eligible:

-- Newly created subnet (this is the default selection)
+- Newly created subnet (default)
 - Existing subnets that are empty
-- Existing subnets that only contain instances that have already enrolled in the feature wave
+- Existing subnets that contain only instances that have already enrolled in the feature wave

 To confirm that your new instance is enrolled in the feature wave during deployment in the Azure portal:

 1. In the [Azure portal](https://portal.azure.com), go to [Azure SQL](https://ms.portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Sql%2Fazuresql).
 1. In the command bar, select **Create**.
 1. In **Select SQL deployment option**, in the **SQL managed instances** dropdown, select **Single instance**.
 Select **Create**.

-Qualified subscriptions will see **This subscription is ready to opt-in to November 2022 feature wave** on the **Create Azure SQL Managed Instance page** as the following screenshot shows:
+   In a qualified subscription, the message **This subscription is ready to opt-in to November 2022 feature wave** appears on the **Create Azure SQL Managed Instance** pane:

    :::image type="content" source="media/november-2022-feature-wave-enroll/create-new-instance-opt-in.png" alt-text="Screenshot of the Azure portal, Create Azure SQL Managed Instance page, with November 2022 feature dialog selected. ":::

-1. Use the **Subscription** dropdown to choose a subscription listed under **Ready for November 2022 feature wave**.
+1. Use the **Subscription** dropdown to choose a subscription that's listed under **Ready for November 2022 feature wave**.

    :::image type="content" source="media/november-2022-feature-wave-enroll/choose-subscription-from-drop-down.png" alt-text="Screenshot of the Azure portal, create new MI page, basics tab, choosing a ready for feature wave subscription from the drop-down.":::

-1. Use the **Region** dropdown to choose a region listed under **Ready for November 2022 feature wave**.
+1. Use the **Region** dropdown to choose a region that's listed under **Ready for November 2022 feature wave**.

    :::image type="content" source="media/november-2022-feature-wave-enroll/ready-region-drop-down.png" alt-text="Screenshot of the Azure portal, create new MI page, basics tab, showing choosing a ready for feature wave region from the drop-down.":::

-1. On the **Networking** tab, select an eligible subnet from the dropdown listed under **Ready for November 2022 Feature Wave**:
+1. On the **Networking** tab, select an eligible subnet from the dropdown under **Ready for November 2022 Feature Wave**:

    :::image type="content" source="media/november-2022-feature-wave-enroll/create-instance-subnet.png" alt-text="Screenshot of the Azure portal, create new MI page, networking tab, with a subnet selected from the drop-down that's ready for the feature wave." lightbox="media/november-2022-feature-wave-enroll/create-instance-subnet.png":::